Close Menu

 iPhone 7 and iPhone 7 Plus:

-1. Press and hold both the Volume Down button and the Side button simultaneously.
+1. Press and hold the Volume Down and Side buttons simultaneously.

 2. Hold until the Apple logo appears, then release them.